 Your new HDTV is awesome with its svelte, wall-hugging design and huge screen — but are you getting everything you paid for?
 Is it set up to deliver a picture so realistic and involving that you feel as though you're peering through a window?

 You'd think TVs would be calibrated at the factory for the best possible picture, but in truth, manufacturers push the brightness to "compete" with other sets on the "Wall of TVs" at your local electronics store.
+Those sets aren't just competing with other screens, but they're surrounded by incredibly bright overhead ligthas, too.

 Yes, you can go into the TV's menu system and select a picture preset (like Cinema) or make adjustments to (hopefully) improve the image.
 But without a trained eye and specialized equipment, not to mention an understanding of the what the myriad settings in the TV's "advanced" menu are and what they can do, you probably won't end up with what videophiles call an "accurate" picture — one that gets you as close as possible to reality and really pulls you into story.